Fukki/auto-target/README.md

 maxTarget is Follow your skill max target and glyph.
 Please decrease and increase maxTarget by your self it's not auto detect.
 ```
+# Auto Cast not working
+goto your SP or PR config and disable skill you want to auto-cast from this moudule